Eating nutritious food is important, but it can be tricky to do without spending a lot of money. Study these 52 tips for eating healthy on a budget!

 Not every meal needs to be a full affair of appetizers, entrees, and sides.
 A quick salad or a beautiful spread of cheese, salami, and grapes can be just as satisfying as a full-course meal.

-You’ll have much more success if your family members are supportive and willing to follow along with the healthy food and budget program.
+You’ll have much more success if your family members are supportive and willing to follow along with your goals of eating healthy on a budget.

 There is a world of flavor right in your pantry.
 Add new and exciting tastes to old standbys.
 For example, turn your standard chicken salad into an Indian-spiced chicken salad feast.